programmerraja/JPMC-tech-task-1-py3/README.md

                   <h5>ask</h5>
                   ask is the lowset price shareholder is willing to pay on shares<br/><br/>
                   if you still dont get it read this example<br/>
-                  let consider a apple store he sell the apple for 200 rupess.the customer is ask apple for 160 rupess<br/><br/>
+                  let consider a apple store he sell the apple for 200 rupess.the customer is ask apple for 160 rupess<br/>
                   So the amount said by owner(200) is ask price<br/><br/>
                   The amount said by customer(160) is bid price<br/><br/>
          so now you have some basic of stack market it time to debug the code
          <br/>
-<h1>First let's fix(debug) the getDataPoint function in client3.py</h1>
+<h3>First let's fix(debug) the getDataPoint function in client3.py</h3>
     This function used to seperate the data that get from the server.the data get from server look like this
                    <br/>
                      <br/>
                    [{'id': '0.3597486737475911', 'stock': 'ABC', 'timestamp': '2019-02-10 10:07:43.237974', 'top_bid': {'price': 118.13, 'size': 145}, 'top_ask': {'price': 116.63, 'size': 31}}, {'id': '0.3597486737475911', 'stock': 'DEF', 'timestamp': '2019-02-10 10:07:43.237974', 'top_bid': {'price': 115.14, 'size': 12}, 'top_ask': {'price': 117.87, 'size': 3}}]
                    <br/>
                     <br/>

-                   the getDataPoint function code is  <br/>
+  the getDataPoint function code is<br/>
                    <pre>
                    def getDataPoint(quote):
                      """ Produce all of the needed values to generate a datapoint """